-1. Install the side plate (left) 2 with the 2 screws that were used in the protective wire mesh that was removed in step 1.
+Install the side plate (left) 2 with the 2 screws that were used in the protective wire mesh that was removed in step 1.

-- Use the second hook slot from the top and the 2 screw hole from the bottom, - Installation is easiest if you start with the hook slot. - 4 Attach the front plate 4.
+- Use the second hook slot from the top and the 2 screw hole from the bottom. - Installation is easiest if you start with the hook slot.

-1. Temporarily secure the front plate 4 in place with the 4 screws 5.
+1. Temporarily secure the front plate 4 in place with the 4 screws(5),

 - 1. Attach the top plate 3 with the 6 screws 5. - 2.
 Temporarily secure the top plate 3 and the front plate 4 to the side plate (right) 1 and the side plate (left) 2 with the 2 screws5. - 3.
-Tighten the 12 screws (5) that you used to temporarily secure parts in steps [4] and [5].
+Tighten the 12 screws (5) that you used to temporarily secure parts in steps 4 and (5).

-Appearance of the snow hood (intake side plate) after installation)
+2Appearance of the snow hood (intake side plate) after installation)

-13.21 <KPS063A44> Snow Hood (Intake Rear Plate)
+13.17 <KPS063A44> Snow Hood (Intake Rear Plate)

-A Caution Read these safety considerations for installation carefully before installing the product,
+⚠ Caution Read these safety considerations for installation carefully before installing the product,

-- ●Be sure to observe the following installation precautions to ensure that the product can be used safely: - 1.
-Install the product so that it is situated high enough to allow access to the outdoor unit for maintenance, 2.
-Installing the product in a location in which it may be exposed to strong winds, secure the outdoor unit - 3.
+- ●Be sure to observe the following installation precautions to ensure that the product can be used safely: - Install the product so that it is situated high enough to allow access to the outdoor unit for maintenance, Installing the product in a location in which it may be exposed to strong winds, secure the outdoor unit with wire or other means. - 3.
 Choose a location where the operating sound will not cause a nuisance to the neighbors of the user. - 4.
 Tighten screws securely.
 Failure to do so may result in vibration.